Brain Island performance at Pah Homestead, Auckland, New Zealand, Photo by Ruby Oliver and Jiaqi Tang. 2022

 This performance encapsulates ideas of experience theatre in which Xi Li uses the interior of the Pah Homestead, invited artists, her masks, choreographic design and recorded sound to articulate what it is like being alive in today’s changing times, about identity perception, in a revelation of feeling and knowing.

-Performers: Xi Li, Lynn Feng, Echo Xiang, Michaela van der LAAN, Ana Pham, Qingyi Zhu, Melody-Jazz Makavani, Warisara Thomson and Patricia Fung.
+Performers: Xi Li, Lynn Feng, Echo Xiang, Enya Gao, Ana Pham, Qingyi Zhu, Melody-Jazz Makavani, Warisara Thomson and Patricia Fung.